saeednj/blog/_posts/2019-01-12-a-programming-puzzle.md

 ---

 I love programming puzzles and challenges.
 Although I haven't spent much time on it in recent years.
-When I was doing my Master's in Shahid Behesti University, the Science branch of the student association in our department (for those who know Farsi, I am trying to translate this: انجمن علمی دانشکده), asked me to write a programming challenge for a take-home contest.
+When I was doing my Master's in Shahid Beheshti University, the Science branch of the student association in our department (for those who know Farsi, I am trying to translate this: انجمن علمی دانشکده), asked me to write a programming challenge for a take-home contest.
 I don't remember the occasion clearly.
 But it was the night of my 25th birthday that I wrote that challenge.
-Now, after ten years, I wanted to write an editorial on it on my 35th birthday.
+Now, after ten years, on my 35th birthday, I wanted to write an editorial on it.
 You can find all of the codes in this post
 [here][1].